in4margaret/in4margaret.github.io/example/_posts/2018-08-19-logstash-azure.md

 To see deployment status click on the bell – upper right corner.
 ![My helpful screenshot]({{ "/assets/img/ElasticSearchonAzure/7.png"}})

 8. Find Kibana VM.
 Go to an VM overview.
-Copy DNS.
-On the same virtual machine.
-Check networking tab.
+Copy DNS, after - check networking tab.
 You can see here what ports are open.
 Add Kibana port - 5601 to your ip in the browser and sign in to Kibana.
 During provisioning elastic search cluster you added 2 passwords.
-To login and to see Kibana dashboard you can use you can use username ‘Elastic’ to your password  to login as a superuser or username 'kibana' and your Kibana password.
+To login and to see Kibana dashboard you can use you can use username ‘Elastic’ and your password to login as a superuser, or username 'kibana' and your Kibana password.